We are excited to announce that the fall recruiting campaign is going to be Rocket Into Scouting.

-The council-wide fall recruiting campaign focuses on recruiting new families to the fun and adventures of Cub Scouting.
-Begin your planning by attending your district's fall recruiting training.
+The council-wide sign-up night campaign focuses on recruiting new families to the fun and adventures of Cub Scouting.
+Begin your planning by attending your district's sign-up night training.
 Involve all your pack leaders in recruiting by inviting everyone to training!
-The council will provide support materials to your pack for fall recruiting.
+The council will provide support materials to your pack for sign up night.

-Boys who join Cub Scouts will receive a gift for joining.
-Packs can pick these incentives up from their district membership chair.
+Packs can pick these incentives up from their district membership

 Table Tents and Signs